idanHur/ConnectFour/README.md

 - **Animation**: Supports falling game coins animation for enhanced user interaction.
 - **Game Logic**: Enforces the rules of the Connect4 game, validating player moves, and managing game progress.
 - **AI Player**: Implements an artificial intelligence algorithm that plays against the player, making decisions based on the current state of the game.
+- **JWT Authentication**: Implemented using the System.IdentityModel.Tokens.Jwt namespace to ensure registered clients.
+- **Running with Docker**: The server can be containerized and run with Docker.
+- **Running with Kubernetes**: Deployment configurations for Kubernetes are available for scaling and deploying the application across a cluster of machines.

 ### Client (WPF Application)